 My grandfather was a jolly old fellow with silver hair and some gaps in his row of teeth.
 He played war games with us sometimes and taught us things called strategy while fighting.

-“You let the enemy advance into your territory,” he said while moving our tin soldiers, bottle caps, and wooden dogs who made up our army, further into his side.
+“You let the enemy advance into your territory,” he would say, while moving our tin soldiers, bottle caps, and wooden dogs who made up our army, further into his side.